xrpronin17/xrpl-dev-portal/content/concepts/xrpl-servers/peer-protocol.md

 ### Pros and Cons of Peering Configurations

-To be part of the XRP Ledger, a `rippled` server must be connected to the rest of the open peer-to-peer network.
-Roughly speaking, there are three categories of configurations for how a `rippled` server connects to the network:
+To be part of the XRP Ledger, a <span class="code-snippet">rippled</span> server must be connected to the rest of the open peer-to-peer network.
+Roughly speaking, there are three categories of configurations for how a <span class="code-snippet">rippled</span> server connects to the network:

 - Using **discovered peers**.
 The server connects to any untrusted servers it finds and stays connected as long as those servers behave appropriately.
 (For example, they don't request too much data, their network connections are stable, and they appear to be following the same [network](parallel-networks.html).)
 This is the default.
 - As a **private server using proxies** run by the same person or organization.
-The proxies are stock `rippled` servers (also connected to discovered peers) that maintain a fixed peering connection with the private server.
+The proxies are stock <span class="code-snippet">rippled</span> servers (also connected to discovered peers) that maintain a fixed peering connection with the private server.
 - As a **private server using public hubs**.
 This is similar to using proxies, but it relies on specific third parties.

 The pros and cons of each configuration are as follows: